2013 Human Capital Leadership Forum

-Judson Flanagan, as CRS Executive Vice President-Interim oversees the HR functions for CRS staff within the Agency.
-He plays a role in defining and leading the rapidly changing HR talent marketplace and aligning resources to meet the needs and solutions of a diverse multi-cultural environment both in the US and overseas.
+Judson, in the role of Interim CRS Executive Vice President, oversees all of the HR functions for the employees of CRS.
+He defines and leads the rapidly changing HR talent marketplace, while aligning resources to meet the needs and solutions of a diverse multi-cultural environment both in the US and overseas.

 Earlier in his career, Judson worked for Catholic Relief Services in Vladivostok, Russia in 1993 as a project manager for a large food program.
 Under his leadership, he designed a project for the disabled and instituted a capacity strengthening project for partners in the social services.

-In 1996 to 1998 Judson worked at the International Finance Corporation (IFC), World Bank, Russia overseeing technical assistance projects and land privatization.
+From 1996 to 1998 he worked at the International Finance Corporation (IFC), World Bank, Russia overseeing technical assistance projects and land privatization.

-Judson has held a series of leadership positions at CRS over the last decade: Starting in 2001, he became the Assistant to the Deputy Executive Director for Overseas Operations and in 2003 he moved to the position of Senior Director, US Operations.
-In 2006, Judson joined Program Quality and Support Department in the role of Deputy Director.
-In 2007, Judson joined Human Resources as Director, fulfilling a long held interest in working with staff and managers on human resource issues.
+Judson has held a series of leadership positions at CRS over the last decade: starting in 2001, when he became the Assistant to the Deputy Executive Director for Overseas Operations and in 2003 he moved to the position of Senior Director, US operations.
+In 2006, he joined the Program Quality and Support department in the role of Deputy Director and in 2007, Judson joined Human Resources as Director, fulfilling a long held interest in working with staff and managers on Human Resource issues.

 Rogers Communications Inc. View Bio »

 In this role, Kate leads frontline leadership coaching, onboarding, initiative training, operational communications and Knowledge Management for Rogers Communications Inc.’s 43,000+ frontline employees, dealers, and third party partners.
 With more than 15 years’ experience Kate has held senior positions in both Learning and Human Resources.